 Several things that have been highlighted recently suggest that due to the virus and potentially large shifts in consumer behavior, retailers with greater growth potential will be forced to upscale their online experience and fulfillment operations.

 Technology and Innovation may help soften the impact of the pandemic

-The rise of the machines already began a long time ago, partially off the back of tight labour markets and times like these only go to prove just how much of an important role they play now and will play in the future.
+The rise of the machines already began a long time ago, partially off the back of tight labor markets and times like these only go to prove just how much of an important role they play now and will play in the future.
 Buildings in the I&L sector have become markedly smarter over the last few years to cope with occupier demands as their operations, in turn, become increasingly more technologically driven.

 There are so many areas in which technology is helping to improve the way buildings are run and the operations that go on inside them but, here are a few examples: Energy supply, monitoring and optimization, which is a big area as electricity for one is a costly part of any tech-driven operation and needs careful planning.
 Robots, autonomous forklifts, 3D printing and drones are a few other examples of tech that have been in use for some time already and is constantly evolving (although not by itself at the moment).
 There was no preparing us for this pandemic but, investment into technology and innovation may help soften the effects should the pandemic drag on, or indeed repeat itself in future.